onomondo/nrf-softsim/README.md

 Any custom layout works too, as long as it declares a `nvs_storage` partition (node label spelled exactly like that) of 32 kB — a build assert enforces this.

-For DFU with MCUboot on the DKs, add the validated MCUboot layout on top (see `samples/softsim_external_profile/mcuboot-partitions.overlay`):
+For DFU with MCUboot on the DKs, add the MCUboot layout on top (it matches the stock boot/slot0/slot1 geometry, so the MCUboot image builds with the unmodified board devicetree; see `samples/softsim_external_profile/mcuboot-partitions.overlay`):

 ```
 west build --sysbuild -b nrf9151dk/nrf9151/ns -- \